a copy of our full letter explaining the reasons for our objection

 It appears that the applicant has not fulfilled the obligation under the Local Plan: “Promotion of non-vehicular access to and within the site, to ensure integration with the surrounding areas and to minimise and mitigate its impact on the strategic highway network.”

 Given the very large scale of the development with projected 8399 trips per day (Transport Assessment, section 5.4), the applicant needs to invest more to increase the low number of 212 anticipated daily cycle trips.
 We agree with Active Travel England that the modal share targets (car/van 79.7%, walking 5.7%, cycling 3.2%, bus 3.6%, and train 2.0%) are unambitious.
 Instead, the plans should be in line with the government target for 50% of short journeys in towns and cities to be walked, wheeled or cycled by 2030.
-Any permission for development of the site must be conditional on meeting LTN 1/20 standards for the main cycle path.

 To the North: